 When he ingests the Medicines, let him fly as an immortal, have audience at the Purple Palace, live an unending life, and become an accomplished man!

 Jiudan jing (Book of the Nine Elixirs, ca. 2nd century CE)

 Next: 2.
-The Role of Cosmology ▶
+Alchemy and Cosmology ▶